Positives

 It felt normal to bordering on light.
 It’s not a featherweight like the Aviator, but it feels much more sturdy and reliable.

-The Jones Ultra Mountain Twin is a great on-snow feel as the Jones Mountain Twin that’s stable and consistent in all conditions but a little more stiff, lively, and snappy, which is always a bonus.
+The Jones Ultra Mountain Twin has a great on-snow feel, as the Jones Mountain Twin.
+It is stable and consistent in all conditions but a little stiffer, lively, and snappy, which is always a bonus.
 Such a massive improvement from the Jones Mtn Twin LTD from last year.
 That board felt kind of dead, and this feels the exact opposite.
 This setback hybrid camber acts the same in all conditions.
 It’s great for one footing and flat basing but still catch-free.
-It’s the kind of board that has a personality that likes to go straight but also says hey if you want to slow down, cruise, and make some good turns, I’m down for that too.
+It’s the kind of board with a personality that likes to go straight but also says, “Hey, if you want to slow down, cruise, and make some good turns, I’m down for that, too.
 It can handle the aggressive and moderate rider almost equally well.

-It still the same kind of moderate turn initiation but feels just a little bit quicker edge to edge compared to the standard model.
-Not enough really to rate it higher but instead just a shade better.
-Even though the Jones Ultra Twin isn’t a super aggressive board, I generally like pairing up mid to responsive bindings with it to help turn the board quicker.
+It still has the same kind of moderate turn initiation but feels just a little bit quicker edge-to-edge compared to the standard model.
+It’s not really enough to rate it higher; instead, it’s just a shade better.
+Even though the Jones Ultra Twin isn’t a super aggressive board, I generally like pairing up mid-to-responsive bindings with it to help turn the board quicker.
 I’d love to see just a little quicker turn initiation because it can be a little slow in tight spots.

 The camber between the feet allows for a pretty fun carve.
 Unlike many hybrid rocker boards, this hybrid camber doesn’t require you to get your knees out towards the tip/tail to make it hold.
 You can if that’s your style because it handles just as well if you make a surfy carve with your knees closer together or a carve with your knees out in more of a gorilla squat.

-From what little time I had on the Ultra and a ton of time I’ve had on the Twin I feel its kind of a wash between the standard model and Ultra.
-The faster base has a longer glide that picks up speed faster on the ultra, but I think the standard Twin feels more damp going faster despite the lack of carbon.
-I’m hoping to test this more and get an on-snow a/b test, but you never know how it plays out.
+From what little time I’ve had on the Ultra and a ton of time I’ve had on the Twin, I feel it’s kind of a wash between the standard model and the Ultra.
+The faster base has a longer glide that picks up speed faster on the Ultra, but I think the standard Twin feels more damp going faster despite the lack of carbon.
+I hope to test this more and get an on-snow a/b test, but you never know how it works.

 Very close to the regular Mtn Twin, but I felt just a little more bucked around in uneven snow than I did with the standard model.
 It’s not a lot, but just a little.